albertonavasg/pmod-oled-rgb/README.md

 <br>

-This setup with two screens is kind of temporal, one of them needs to be attached with cables because both can't fit in the PMODs header side by side.
+This setup with two screens is kind of temporal, as one of them needs to be attached with cables because both can't fit in the PMOD connectors side by side.

-I decided not to create any scripts to replicate the Vitis project, as it is easier thant the Vivado projects and its only purpose is to perform a quick test of the hardware platform.
+I decided not to create any scripts to replicate the Vitis project, as it is easier than the Vivado projects and its only purpose is to perform a quick test of the hardware platform.
-The further development will be done with the Petalinux OS: a C application to control the two screens.
+The further development will be done with the Petalinux OS: the C application to control the two screens.

 [comment]: (Links)